RotherOSS/doc-otobo-installation/content/migration-from-otrs-6.rst

 3. It is irrelevant whether your OTRS/ ((OTRS)) Community Edition was previously installed on two separate servers (application and database servers), or whether you want to change OTOBO to such a configuration.

-4. It is possible to migrate from any of the supported databases to any other.
+4. It is possible to migrate from any of the supported databases to any other one.

 5. It is possible to switch from any supported operating system to any other supported operating system during the migration.